bardellis/8_weeks_dannys_challenge/Case Study #6 - Clique Bait/solution.md

 				-- 9a2f24	|	3	|	2020-02-21 	|	Half Off - Treat Your Shellf(ish)	|	1		|	2		|	5		|	4

--- (Optional column) cart_products: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number)
--- Use the subsequent dataset to generate at least 5 insights for the Clique Bait team - bonus: prepare a single A4 infographic that the team can use for their management reporting sessions, be sure to emphasise the most important points from your findings.
--- Some ideas you might want to investigate further include:
-	-- Identifying users who have received impressions during each campaign period and comparing each metric with other users who did not have an impression event
-	-- Does clicking on an impression lead to higher purchase rates?
-	-- What is the uplift in purchase rate when comparing users who click on a campaign impression versus users who do not receive an impression?
-What if we compare them with users who just an impression but do not click?
-	-- What metrics can you use to quantify the success or failure of each campaign compared to eachother?

--- Conclusion
--- This case study is based off my many years working with Digital datasets in consumer banking and retail supermarkets - all of the datasets are designed based off real datasets I’ve come across in challenging problem solving scenarios and the questions reflect similar problems which I worked on.
--- Campaign analysis is almost everywhere in the data world, especially in marketing, digital, UX and retail industries - and being able to analyse views, clicks and other digital behaviour is a critical skill to have in your toolbelt as a data professional!
--- Ready for the next 8 Week SQL challenge case study?
-Click on the banner below to get started with case study #7!